 The p-value testing whether the populations are the same is equal to the square of the r-squared value (0.0088^2) = 7.7e-5.
 We can again conclude that there is a significant association between LDL and 5-year all cause mortality.
 This matches the conclusion that was drawn in question 1.
+The estimated standard error is incorrect(-0.5) The P-value is incorrect as it is not the square of the R-square value.
+I believe Stata reports the P-value separately. (-0.5).
+You also need to provide a point estimate of the difference or state if one group has a higher mean than the other and if so then by how much. (-0.5) Final Score: 0.5/2

 For the deadin5 group, the p-value seems to be smaller and the confidence intervals seem to be more narrow (compared to the results from question 1).
 For the group that survived at least 5 years, the p-value seems to be larger and the confidence interval seems to be wider (compared to the results from question 1).
+This question asked about t-test on the difference of means and so this was a two sample t-test.
+The comparison should be between the one value obtained for SE, CI and P-value etc versus the SE,CI, P-value obtained in question 1. (-5) Furthermore, even if you decide to state the results for difference groups you did not provide the point estimates and confidence intervals or state how much the difference was (-2) Final Score: 3/10

 For the deadin5 group, the 95% CI seems to be more narrow than the results we saw in question 3.
 For the group that survived at least 5 years, the 95% CI seems to be wider than compare to question 3.
 These trends seem to match what we expect based on the analyses we’ve done so far and the observation that t-test and regression can be interchangeable for this data set.
+I’m not sure I understand your conclusion.
+First you stated the differences and then conclude that the two test are interchangeable.
+In terms of our final decision they can be interchanged but they will still provide different confidence intervals and hence different results(-1).
+Again, you need to specify either the point estimates or quantify the differences. (-2) The question asked for the inference for the difference in means not means of each group.(-5) Final Score: 2/10

-Question 5
+Question 5 SCORE: 18.5/38